 The infiniband-diags package includes commands to display the globally unique ID (GUID) of each InfiniBand (IB) port.
-Most Linux distributions with OFED/RDMA supported through the included packages also have the infiniband-diags package, which includes commands to display information about the HCA.
+Most Linux distributions with OFED/RDMA supported through the included packages also have the infiniband-diags package, which includes commands to display information about the host channel adapter (HCA).